runtimeverification/erc20-semantics/erc20.md

 module ERC20
 ```

-## 3.1 Syntax

 A K definition consists of three major parts, often mixed:
 syntactic definitions, configuration definitions, and semantic
 rules.

+## 1 Syntax

 We start by defining the ERC20-K syntax.

-### 3.1.1 Values and Addresses
+### 1.1 Values and Addresses

 ERC20-K refers to two major types of data: `Value` and `Address`.
 We assume that any implementation provides an additional `Bool`
-type and thus we avoid including Booleans as values here.
+type, or ways to encode it.
 It is not difficult to see that although the ERC20 standard is
 presented using specific types for values and
 addresses, namely `uint256` and `address`, respectively, its
 semantics is rather independent of these.
-They can be regarded as *parameters* of the specification.
+That is, they can be regarded as *parameters* of the specification.
 However, to avoid defining adhoc syntactic categories for these,
-we here choose them to be K's unbounded integers; the semantics
+we here choose them to be K's built-in unbounded integers; note that the
-is defined later on in a way that bounds on values will be
+ERC20-K semantics below is defined in a way that bounds on values will be
 imposed and preserved.
 K's (unbounded) integers live under the predefined syntactic
 category `Int`: